Healing Strategies:

 2. Reduced estrogen production in overactive ovaries.

-3. Reduced fibrocystic breast disease (FDB) which often precedes breast cancer
+3. Reduced fibrocystic breast disease which often precedes

-4. Caused more cell death than the chemo drug Fluorouracil .
+5. Caused more cell death than the chemo drug, Fluorouracil .

-5. Prevented rats from getting cancer when they were fed the breast cancer
+6. Prevented rats from getting cancer when they were fed the breast

-research goes far deeper, exploring the effects of iodine supplementation on breast
+the research goes far deeper, exploring the effects of iodine supplementation on

-disease and breast cancer.
-This important breakthrough has been in the research
+breast disease and breast cancer.
+This important breakthrough has been in the

 Iodine Deficiency Growing Worse